-The focal point of our efforts is the construction of theQuicksilver craft.
-This huge task is being largely undertaken by engineering companies that have supported the project by purpose-making components to our design, or donating off-the-shelf components, or donating standard or specially-made materials that match our requirements, or contributing specialised facilities and expertise.
+The focal point of our efforts is building the main hull structure of Quicksilver.
+This huge task is made possible by engineering companies that have supported the project in such ways as purpose-making components to our design, or donating off-the-shelf components, or donating standard or specially-made materials that match our requirements, or contributing specialised facilities and expertise.

 Fabricating steel structures

 The next stage of building the boat was to employ the steel tubing to fabricate a large spaceframe – the primary element of the main hull structure.
 The spaceframe was designed by Glynne Bowsher.
 It is analogous to the skeleton in a human body, in that everything else is attached into and onto it.

 BOC Gases played the leading role.
 Due to the rare type of steel being used, they had first to develop a special welding procedure, which was duly tested and certified by The Welding Institute in Cambridge.
 Three of BOC's developmental welding specialists were assigned to the spaceframe fabrication: Craig Rollinson, Steve Moynihan and Chris Birch.
 This task occupied several hundred working hours.
 Over 130 individual tubular pieces had to be precisely cut, then carefully positioned on a purpose-built jig and TIG-welded into place.

 When a decision was taken subsequently to modify the spaceframe to create a different version of the boat, Roland Snell designed the necessary revisions.
 He also designed engine-mountings, again in steel.
 Radshape Engineering of Aston, Birmingham, implemented the modifications and manufactured the new parts.